Use these podcast recording tips to create high quality audio from the first try.

 As a podcaster, you won’t be successful unless you publish episodes that sound great.
 But producing great sound is challenging, especially if you’ve never worked with audio before.
 If you’ve ever produced an audio file that’s simply unusable, you know how frustrating this can be.

 To help you create high quality audio, we’ve put together a list of effective podcast recording tips.
 This is the advice we give to all Castos users, whether they’re veterans or just starting a podcast.
+Besides that, if you’re wondering how to record a podcast on Zoom, these podcast recording tips also can help you create high-quality audio from the very beginning.

 18 Podcast Recording Tips

 No amount of editing will turn bad audio into a polished episode.
-Creating the best audi o, therefore, starts in the recording room.
+Creating the best audio, therefore, starts in the recording room.
 We’ve put together a collection of actionable podcast recording tips you should study before recording your next episode.
 This advice will help you create clear and professional audio that doesn’t take long to edit.

 1. Record with the right equipment